bridge-school/cohort-9-app-app-fe/README.md

 - [ ]  No hard coded strings: the app should be able to be translated into a different language
 - [ ]  Have loading and error states
 - [ ]  Should have unit tests for action creators, reducers and utility functions (front-end only)
-- [ ] Should fulfill criteria under Groups A & B of this accessibility checklist: https://accessibility.18f.gov/checklist/ (edited)
+- [ ] Should fulfill criteria under Groups A & B of this accessibility checklist: https://accessibility.18f.gov/checklist/

 ## Project Workflow